Amazon workers in Alabama get a do-over in union election

 Stuart Appelbaum, president of the RWDSU, saw the NLRB decision as a victory.

+The order for a new election stands unless Amazon files a request within the next 10 days for a review with the full board of NLRB.
+That could set up one of several scenarios, including a stop to the election altogether if the full board reverses the regional director's decision, or a nullification of the results if the board sides with Amazon after the union vote has already occurred.

-But even with a second election, labor experts say a union victory is a long shot.
-Amazon will likely appeal and try to delay another vote.
+But even if a second election is allowed to move forward, labor experts say a union victory remains a long shot.
+Seattle-based Amazon will likely appeal and try to delay another vote.
 And even when an election is held, workers may chose to vote against joining a union again.
 Last time around, 1,798 workers rejected the union and 738 voted in favor of it.

 A repeat of the election means another battle for Amazon with the RWDSU.
 The first election garnered nationwide attention and put a spotlight on how Amazon treats its workers.
 It was the biggest union push in Amazon’s history and only the second time that an organizing effort from within the company had come to a vote.